scholarcy/slate/source/includes/_keywords.md

 # Extract Key Terms

-These API endpoints will pull out the key terms from an article.
+The API endpoints at `https://api.scholarcy.com/api/keywords/extract` will pull out the key terms from an article.

 ## POST a local file to extract key terms